-A Stop-market order is an order that allows to buy or sell a cryptocurrency at the market price as soon as the trigger price at which the order to buy or sell should be filled.
-The general purpose of a stop order is the opposite of a limit order, where instead of buying or selling cryptocurrency at a specific price, it will be filled at the best price available at the time when the trigger is executed.
+A Stop-Market order is an order that buys or sells a cryptocurrency at the market price as soon as it reaches the trigger level.
+The general purpose of a Stop order is the opposite of a Limit order, where instead of buying or selling cryptocurrency at a specific price, it will be filled at the best price available when triggered.

-Select a side (buy or sell coins).
-Please note, that the Buy price should be above the current price, and vice versa, the Sell price should be below the current price.
-Otherwise, the order will be executed instantly, use the limit order instead.
+Select a side - Buy or Sell.
+Please note that the Buy price should be above the current price and vice versa; the Sell price should be below the current price.

 Enter the trigger price in the Price field.

-Enter the number of coins to buy or sell in the Amount field.
+Enter the amount of the base currency to buy or sell in the Amount field.

-Alternatively, you can enter the Total amount of the opposite currency that should be spent for buy order or received for sell order.
+Alternatively, you can enter the Total amount of the quote currency that should be spent for the buy order or received from the sell order.

-Optional: Activate any extra features such as Take Profit, Stop Loss, or Trailing.
+Optional: Activate any extra features - Take Profit, Trailing Take Profit, Stop Loss, Trailing, or OCO.

-When you are ready, click on the confirmation button to create your stop-market order.
+When you are ready, click on the [Buy/Sell ...] button to create your Stop-Market order.

 View and manage your open Stop orders

-Once you place a Stop-market order, it will be converted to a "Stop" type in the Open Orders tab.
-You will be able to modify SL and TP levels at any time if you have had either of them enabled during the order placement process.
-To do so, click on the pencil (edit) icon.
+Once you place a Stop-Market order, it will be converted to a "Stop" type in the Open Orders tab.
+You can modify Stop Loss (SL) and Take Profit (TP) levels anytime enabled during the order placement process.
+To do so, click on the pencil icon.

-There are no limitations to the creativity or usability of any service, anything can be used differently based on personal strategies and choice.
-However, we highlight the two most important use cases where the Stop-Market order can become handy.
+There are no limitations to the usability of any service, anything can be used differently based on personal strategies and choices.
+However, we highlight the two most important use cases where the Stop-Market order can come in handy.

-When the price makes a resistance breakout it usually brings more volumes to the market which will push the price even higher.
-Having your stop buy market order will guarantee you to enter the trade as soon as the key resistance is crossed.
+When the price makes a resistance breakout, it usually brings more volume to the market, which will push the price even higher.
+Your Stop-Market Buy order will guarantee to enter the trade as soon as the key resistance is crossed.

 Support breakout & Eliminating slippage